Illinois-IoT/main-project/day1.md

         print("Button was pushed!")
 ```

-Let's try executing this Python program by running the following in the terminal:
+Let's open your final project folder in the terminal and try executing this Python program by running the following:
 ```Bash
 $ Python3 push_botton_capture.py
 ```